junegunn/proco/README.md

 ### Modeling direct I/O on a single disk

 - We're bypassing write buffer of the Kernel
-- Time required to write data on disk is dominated by the seek time of the disk
+- Time required to write data on disk is dominated by the seek time
 - Let's assume seek time of our disk is 10ms, and data transfer rate, 50MB/sec
 - Each request writes 50kB amount of data
 - As we have only one disk, writes cannot occur concurrently